kevalkanp1011/FLW-Mobile-App/docs/CICDSetup.md

 <a id="overview"></a>
 ## Overview

-The FLW Mobile App is built for modernizing healthcare processes by enabling ASHAs to provide efficient services to their communities.
-The app simplifies data collection and management, ensuring higher accuracy and ease of use.
+The HWC Mobile App is designed for healthcare programs to facilitate collaboration among health workers with different roles such as Registrar, Nurse, Pharmacist, Lab Technician, and Doctor, etc. This application aims to eliminate pen and paperwork for different roles, allowing them to enter patient data digitally with increased ease and accuracy.

 ---